day8/re-frame/docs/Subscribing-To-External-Data.md

 I believe this is absolutely the wrong way to do it.

-In re-frame we want views to be as simple and dumb as possible.
+In re-frame, we want views to be as simple and dumb as possible.
 They turn data into HTML and nothing more. they absolutely do not do imperative stuff.

 Use one of the two alternatives described above.